OUR IMPACT

 HUNDREDS OF PEOPLE CONNECTED TO PREVENTION SERVICES ANNUALLY THOUSANDS OF PEOPLE REACHED WITH MULTIMEDIA PREVENTION EDUCATION

-PATIENTS receive mental health and substance use services each year, integrated with medical care
+Hundreds of people receive mental health and substance use services each year, integrated with medical care

 0 +